-- As discussed above, harassing conduct in the workplace may violate both this policy and the Non- Discrimination and Anti-Harassment Policy. - When reporting workplace harassment that does not involve sexual assault or other violence, employees are encouraged to follow the reporting procedures contained in Operating Policy 03.03.
-Alternatively, if workplace conduct does involve sexual assault or other violence, employees are encouraged to follow the procedures in this policy.
-To simplify matters, in either case, reporting to the Title IX Coordinator or the Chief Human Resources Officer is both sufficient and recommended. - Where this policy differs from Operating Policy 3.03, or imposes additional requirements, this policy will control.
+When reporting workplace harassment that does not involve sexual assault or other violence, employees should follow the reporting procedures contained in Operating Policy 03.03.
+Alternatively, if workplace conduct does involve sexual assault or other violence, employees should follow the procedures in this policy.
+To simplify matters, in either case, reporting to the Title IX Coordinator or the Chief Human Resources Officer is both sufficient and recommended.

+- Where this policy differs from Operating Policy 3.03, or imposes additional requirements, this policy will control.

-TERMINATION OF EMPLOYMENT (OP 60.113)
+Termination of Employment (OP 60.113)

-• Where termination proceedings are based on a violation of this policy, both the procedures herein and in Operating Policy 60.113 will apply.
+- Where termination proceedings are based on a violation of this policy, both the procedures herein and in Operating Policy 60.113 will apply.
 Where the two policies differ, this policy will control.